School trips on The Matthew

 Deckhand

-This one-hour static session at our Princes Wharf mooring is suitable for all ages and can accommodate up to 50 children and adults per session.
+This one-hour static session at our Princes Wharf mooring is suitable for students up to Year 11 and can accommodate up to 50 students and supervising adults per session.

 Step aboard for a tour of the ship and learn about Tudor life at sea.
 Our volunteer crew are available to answer questions about The Matthew and will give a talk on the history of the ship while we stay at our mooring just outside the M Shed.